 An experienced dentist will be able to advise you on whether a crown is necessary for the amount of tooth damage present.
 Teeth that have been weakened by repeated restorative dental treatments may also benefit by being fitted for dental crowns.

 In order to apply a dental crown, we’ll need to custom-make the tooth cap to fit your smile.
 Then, the natural tooth will be shaved down so that the crown can fit over it.
 This can take two appointments to complete.

 Quick Comparison of Crowns and Fillings

 - More expensive

 - Covers decayed teeth

 - Fills in decayed teeth

-Gary Feucht DDS and his staff at Plymouth Dentistry are dedicated to providing patients with the highest level of dental care.
-We are proud to offer a range of restorative and cosmetic dental services that include crowns, fillings, dental bridges, and porcelain veneers.
+The staff at Plymouth Dentistry is dedicated to providing patients with the highest level of dental care.
 If you are interested in our cosmetic dentistry services, call our office to schedule an appointment with our dentist in Plymouth, MI at (734) 459-7110.